Innmind/http-parser/README.md

 Set of classes to parse any sequence of strings into [`innmind/http`](https://packagist.org/packages/innmind/http) objects.

-This is useful if you want to parse requests savec in files or build an http server.
+This is useful if you want to parse requests saved in files or build an http server.

 ## Installation